Please ensure Javascript is enabled for purposes of website accessibility

 Can I quote a passage from your books in something I am publishing for academic or commercial purposes?

-Follow the rules of fair use, otherwise known as fair dealing in the UK.
+Yes, you can if you follow the rules of fair use, otherwise known as fair dealing in the UK.
 If you do that, you should be able to quote a select few passages without having to pay copyright fees.
 This University of Edinburgh resource explains quite well what fair dealing looks like.
 For Studying With Dyspraxia, reach out to Bloomsbury’s permissions department‘s rights and permissions department.
 For Stumbling Through Space and Time, submit your request via PLS Clear.
 Then, search for this exact title directly on this platform.

 I want to cite a passage from an article you wrote in a project I am working on: Is there anything I need to do?